Minoxidil for Beard Growth

 This procedure involves harvesting hair follicles from another part of your body for implantation along the lower half of your face.
 However, please note that your eligibility for a beard transplant depends on various factors, including hair density in the donor area.

-Increase your beard growth and thickness with minoxidil.
-Get in touch with us for more information about the
+Get in touch with us for more information about the benefits of minoxidil treatment.

-Dr Bonaros: A Hair Restoration Surgeon Who Puts Patients First
+Dr Bonaros: Patient-focused Hair Restoration Treatment

 Make an appointment with Dr Bonaros and start your hair restoration journey today.